Play is the chief way that infants learn how to move, communicate, socialize, and

 Even at this young age, newborns are ready to learn about the world around them.

-to your voice (or other interesting sounds) by looking alert and becoming less active.
+dad's voice (or other interesting sounds) by looking alert and becoming less active.

 The baby may try to find out where the sound is coming from by looking around and